Skip to content

 }

-Use of a componnent that has an asChild prop
+Use of a component that has an asChild prop

 Setting the asChild prop to true to pass all of the Button props to the Pressable component.